Gissio/radpro/docs/users.md

 ## Data communications

-To communicate with Rad Pro through a serial port or SWD (through an ST-LINK dongle), read the [communications protocol description](comm.md).
+To communicate with Rad Pro through a USB serial port, read the [communications protocol description](comm.md).

 ## FAQ